griffinht/apicanvas/README.md

 | [Node Based UI](https://github.com/xyflow/awesome-node-based-uis) | ✅ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ |

 # todo

+- [ ] add more features to table - "what does swagger editor have that we don't"
+- [ ] add more tools to the table

 https://apis.guru/awesome-openapi3/category.html#editors

 https://openapi.tools/#gui-editors